Xearta/sinatra-appointment-tracker/NOTES.md

 # Don't allow booking if the patient already has an appointment at that date/time

+**BUGS**
+- Fix all error handling
+  - Fix the error on the appointment controller checking for error_message
+  - Don't allow to create an empty appointment/patient

 **Requirements:**
 - Build a MVC App
 - Use ActiveRecord